selkies-project/selkies-gstreamer/docs/development.md

 The [`docker-nvidia-glx-desktop`](https://github.com/selkies-project/docker-nvidia-glx-desktop) and [`docker-nvidia-egl-desktop`](https://github.com/selkies-project/docker-nvidia-egl-desktop) desktop container repositories and the [Example Container](/addons/example) share various components between each other:

 `LICENSE`, `supervisord.conf`, `kasmvnc-entrypoint.sh`, and `selkies-gstreamer-entrypoint.sh` are always identical in both containers.
-As these components are also very similar to the [Example Container](/addons/example), it should be updated with both desktop containers.
+As these components are also very similar to the [Example Container](/addons/example), they **MUST** be updated with both desktop containers.
+So you need to do three Pull Requests.

 The `Dockerfile` is always identical below and above the lines that say `Anything above/below this line should always be kept the same...`.
 This component is not shared with the [Example Container](/addons/example), and installation procedures for Selkies-GStreamer should be updated to the desktop containers on every release.